Moisturising Hair Mask

 Find my tips on how to apply a hair conditioning mask by hair type.

 Which Hair Mask is Best for Dry Hair?

-It adds moisture to even the finest of dry hair types without leaving any residue.
+It adds moisture to even the fine, dry hair without any residue.

 Can you Leave a Hair Mask on Too Long?

-It depends on the hair mask.
-I recommend you follow the instructions for whichever moisturising hair mask you are using.
+It depends on the product.
+I recommend you follow the instructions for the moisturising hair mask you are using.